russelldavis/watch-faster/README.md

 to the extension.

 - In a new tab, navigate to `chrome://extensions`
-- Find "Video Speed Controller" extension in the list and enable "Allow access to file URLs"
+- Find the "Watch Faster" extension in the list and enable "Allow access to file URLs"
 - Open a new tab and try opening a local file, the controls should show up